 How it learns

 When a campaign first launches, the agent starts by spreading traffic fairly across all your experiences.
-This is the Exploring phase; it's gathering data, not yet making strong calls.
+This is the Broad Exploration phase: gathering data, not yet making strong calls.

-As patterns emerge, it shifts more traffic toward the better-performing experiences while keeping some traffic on the alternatives to keep learning.
-It never fully commits.
-This is the Optimising phase, and it happens gradually as confidence builds.
+As patterns emerge, it shifts more traffic toward better-performing experiences while keeping some traffic on the alternatives to keep learning.
+This is the Narrowing In phase.

 The agent also uses shared learning: insights from one visitor group can inform decisions in another, which helps it optimise faster when data is still sparse.

 All of this happens automatically.
-You don’t need to set thresholds, pick a winner, or make manual decisions.
-The agent re-scores every audience x experience combination once per night using the previous day's evidence.
-That's why allocations shift day-by-day rather than hour-by-hour, and why the fastest-learning campaigns tend to be ones with high-volume, clear-signal goals, such as conversions or revenue per user.
+You don't need to set thresholds, pick a winner, or make manual decisions.
+The agent re-scores every audience × experience combination once per night using the previous day's evidence.
+That's why allocations shift day-by-day rather than hour-by-hour, and why the fastest-learning campaigns tend to be ones with high-volume, clear-signal goals such as conversions or revenue per user.

 The constraints the agent works within